rotu/mbed-os-5-docs/docs/debugging-testing/testing/unit_testing.md

 Create two files in the test directory for each test suite:

 - Unit test source file (`test_ClassName.cpp`).
-- Unit test configuration file (`unittest.cmake`).
+- Unit test CMake configuration file (`CMakeLists.txt`).

-List all the files required for the build in the `unittest.cmake` file.
-We recommend you list the file paths relative to the `UNITTESTS` folder.
-Use the following variables to list the source files and include paths:
+List all the required files and libraries for the build in the `CMakeLists.txt` file.

-- **unittest-includes** - List of header include paths.
-You can use this to extend or overwrite default paths listed in CMakeLists.txt.
-- **unittest-sources** - List of files under test.
-- **unittest-test-sources** - List of test sources and stubs.

-You can also set custom compiler flags and other configurations supported by CMake in `unittest.cmake`.

 #### Example

 With the following steps, you can write a unit test.
 This example creates dummy classes to be tested, creates and configures unit tests for a class and stubs all external dependencies.

-1. Create the following dummy classes in `mbed-os/example`:
+1. Create the following dummy classes header in `mbed-os/example/include/example`:

     **MyClass.h**